If you’re looking for your ultimate guide to utility potholing, we’ve got you covered. Learn more about what you should know here.

 Whatever approach you take, utility potholing ensures gas, water, and electrical pipes remain undisturbed and undamaged.

-As a contractor or project manager, determining the exact location of both vertical and horizontal facilities is time-consuming.
+As a civil engineer, contractor, or project manager, determining the exact location of both vertical and horizontal facilities is time-consuming.
 However, it’s an essential procedure for any excavation project.

-Luckily technological advances have also developed a new technique called Underground Utility scanning.
+Luckily technological advances have further developed the technique called underground utility scanning.
 This process eliminates the need for labor-intensive and destructive methods for mapping out utilities before excavation.

 When potholing, the principal utilities that contractors are looking for are color-coded.
 In the US and Canada, the American Public Works Association’s (APWA) color-coding system is used:

 - Red: For electric power, cables, conduit, and lighting lines